About bloomdew

 Tending-to with plant medicine

-My mission/vision/purpose is to serve my community through offering what I can only describe as fully embodied plant spirit medicine.
-My intention is to live my life with honor and reverence, to fill each day with slowness and intention, sweetness and kindness.
-I want these things because the earth with live on is so very beautiful, and the people we live alongside are so wounded.
+My soul’s purpose is to serve my community through herbalism.
+My intention is to live my life reverence for the earth and its beings, to fill each day with intention, and treat others with kindness.
+I want these things because the earth is so beautiful, and the people living here have been so wounded.

 The medicine is all there for us.
-I would like to teach others how to use it.
+I would like to help others find it for themselves.

 Robin Rose Bennet